Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 <BR>

 These borders are interesting because they too have candidates.
-I have intentionally spaced out the blue rectangles to make the align with the adjacent pieces.
-The middle pieces of our puzzle also have interesting borders.
+I have intentionally spaced out the blue rectangles to make them align with their adjacent pieces.
+The middle pieces also have interesting borders.
 Adding all the piece borders to the diagram results in:

 <BR>